 Though the Marmaray is usually faster, the views from the ferry are worth the extra commute time.
 It is also cheaper to take the ferry!
 You can take the ferry from the ferry terminal at Eminonu or Karakoy, whichever one is closer to you.

-There seems to be some sort of rivalry between the Asian side of Istanbul and the European side.
+There seems to be some sort of rivalry between the Asian side and the European side of Istanbul.
 When we were on the European side, many locals were saying that the European side is better and the Asian side s*cks.

 Though that set our expectations pretty low, we were surprised at how beautiful and charming the Asian side of Istanbul is, especially Kadikoy.
 A neighborhood known for its bustling fish markets and streets after streets of top-notch cafes and restaurants, Kadikoy is our definition of paradise.